When hip pain stops you from doing what you enjoy, it’s time to find a treatment that helps you regain function and get back to life.

 - Hip arthritis in the young and active patient: often the result of an injury to a joint

-During evaluation of your hip, different maneuvers and arcs of motion are performed to better gauge the symptomatic areas.
+Athletes and active individuals may describe pain differently because of the variety of ranges of motion and muscle forces each may use.
+During evaluation of your hip, diverse maneuvers and arcs of motion are performed to better gauge the symptomatic areas.
 X-rays and advanced imaging of the hip, including CT (computed tomography) and MRI (magnetic resonance imaging) scans, are used to detect structural abnormalities, labral tears and other cartilage damage in the hip.

 A Closer Look at Sports-Related Hip Issues